wmichalak/canteracontainer/readme.md

 image to any machine we desire and it will work.
 We never have to reinstall Python or Cantera again!
 If we have new code or a modified simulation, we can just copy it into a container deployed from the image (or rebuild image) and run it.

-Let's pause once more to clarify the difference between and image and container.
+Let's also review the difference between an image and container.
 A container is launched by running an image.
 An image is an executable package that includes everything needed to run an application–the code, a runtime, libraries, environment variables, and configuration files.
 A container is a runtime instance of an image–what the image becomes in memory when executed (that is, an image with state,